angband/angband/docs/customize.rst

 	picking up ammunition after a shootout.
 If there is a number immediately after the 'g', then the amount picked up automatically will be limited.
-If you have inscribed a spellbook with '=g4' and have four or more copies in your pack, you will not automatially pick up any more copies when you have the 'pickup if in inventory' option enabled.
+If you have inscribed a spellbook with '=g4' and have four or more copies in your pack, you will not automatically pick up any more copies when you have the 'pickup if in inventory' option enabled.
 If you have three copies in your pack with that inscription and happen to find a pile of two copies, you'll automatically pick up